viktorbezdek/awesome-github-projects/README.md

 ## TypeScript

+- [e2b-dev/fragments](https://github.com/e2b-dev/fragments) - Open-source Next.js template for building apps that are fully generated by AI.
+By E2B.
 - [mfts/papermark](https://github.com/mfts/papermark) - Papermark is the open-source DocSend alternative with built-in analytics and custom domains.
 - [yamadashy/repopack](https://github.com/yamadashy/repopack) - 📦 Repopack is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like
 - [langchain-ai/chat-langchain](https://github.com/langchain-ai/chat-langchain) -